- Oops!Something went wrong.Please try again later.

 In such a short space of time (they met in July 2016), Meghan and Harry have already packed a lot in.
-Here, we look back at their relationship and chart their highs, lows and everything in between.
+Here, to celebrate their fourth wedding anniversary, we look back at their relationship and chart their highs, lows and everything in between (with the most recent update first).

 Meghan and Harry are introduced to one another by a mutual friend (rumoured to be Markus Anderson, who heads up membership at the swanky Soho House members club, which Harry is thought to be a part of).
 Although they've never confirmed exactly who it is that set them up, it's reported in Meghan and Harry: Finding Freedom (an unauthorised biography about the pair) that they had their first date in Soho's Dean Street Townhouse – one of Soho House's London spots.
 When they announced their engagement later down the line, Harry also said, "We were introduced actually by a mutual friend."